SwapnilChoudhary/Flappy-Bird/README.md

 Used "PipeSpawn Script" to spawn pipes after each other in different sizes or can say location as per single view.
 Used "PipeMiddle Script" to create a hit effect and increament of score when bird passes between pipes.
 Used "Scene Management" feature to create a restart/play-again button to start game again when game is over.
+Used "Tag" feature to have interaction between prefab and other scripts.